refactorsaurusrex/journal-cli/README.md

 New-CompiledJournalEntry -Tags skiing
 ```

-This will create a single markdown file that contains every entry every written that's tagged `skiing`.
+This will create a single markdown file that contains *every journal entry written* that's tagged `skiing`.
 Or maybe you want to create a single entry for the entire year of 2019.

 ```powershell
 New-CompiledJournalEntry -From '2019.1.1' -To '2019.12.31'